AbdullahGM1/l2d_detection/README.md

-# ROS2 Depth Map Detection and Localization Package
+# 🤖 ROS2 Depth Map Detection and Localization Package
-Using PCL to Convert Point Cloud Data into a Depth Map for Object Detection and Localization

-## Description
+## 📝 Description

 This ROS2 package provides a robust solution for converting point cloud data into depth maps, integrating advanced detection capabilities with YOLO to detect objects within the depth map.
 The package generates two types of depth maps: one representing the original scene and another highlighting the depths of detected objects.
 Additionally, it publishes pose data (x,y,z) for detected objects, aiding in accurate object localization in 3D space.

----

-## Table of Contents
+## 📋 Table of Contents
 1. [Demonstration](#demonstration)
 2. [Features](#features)
 3. [Installation](#installation)